NaveedNaseem84/PP5-Ds_Pizza/TESTING.md

 ## Defence programming Testing

-In addition to the the extensive testing carried out in this document, the following defence programming testing has been conducted.
-This testing is ensure that the site responds accordingly should any of the data or actions get manipulated to execute in any other way than originally programmed.
+In addition to the extensive testing carried out in this document, defence programming testing has been conducted.
+This testing is to ensure that the site responds accordingly should any of the data or actions get manipulated to execute in any other way than originally programmed.

 The pupose of this defence testing is to also ensure that any user data provided is safe, and can only be accessed/modified by the user themselves or an admin.
 In addition to this, to ensure that a authenticated user is only able to access the area that they have been provided access to.